800 Points

 More information

-The topic of mobile phone surveillance is complex and cannot be dealt with in full in this context.
-However, it is important to understand that security apps cannot do anything against such surveillance because, for example, data is affected that is stored with your provider anyway and not on your phone.
+The topic of mobile phone surveillance is complex and cannot be dealt with in full here.
+However, it is important to understand that security apps cannot do anything against such surveillance because, for example, data is affected that is already stored with your provider and not on your phone.
 Or because the apps themselves do not have access to your phone's proprietary radio chip and therefore cannot see silent text messages, for example.
 Or because the attack takes place in the wireless network between network providers.
 Or because your mobile provider simply sells your data on.
+So relying on apps or behavioral changes is of little use here.

 Sources and further links